-We intend to use the financial data to evaluate performance across academies within the Kite Academy Trust, and to benchmark with other similar size academies.
+We intend to use financial KPIs, Integrated Curriculum Financial Planning tools and benchmarking data to evaluate performance across academies within the Kite Academy Trust.
 We will use this information to identify areas of best practice which will help us continually improve what we do for the benefit of our children.